gira93/darker-signs/zrio/base_rootfs/readme.txt

 - "exit", just exits the entire environment

 Now comes the fun part:
-- "mail", it's a receive-only mailbox, you'll use this a lot.
+- "mail" (alias: "m"), it's a receive-only mailbox, you'll use this a lot.
-- "connect", allows you to connect to remote systems providing an address/IP and a port for example: "connect test-server.com 22"
+- "connect" (alias: "c"), allows you to connect to remote systems providing an address/IP and a port for example: "connect test-server.com 22"
-- "scan", allows you to scan an address/IP for open ports, useful if you then need to connect to it. for example: "scan test-server.com"
+- "scan" (alias: "s"), allows you to scan an address/IP for open ports, useful if you then need to connect to it. for example: "scan test-server.com"

 Everything else you need to figure out by yourself.